March 20, 2020

 The Office for Civil Rights (OCR), HHS, is responsible for investigating and determining complaints of HIPAA violations.
 Security Rule violation penalties are tied to the compliance needs of the HIPAA Privacy Rule.

-Broadly speaking, the OCR looks at violations from a tiered approach and levy penalties accordingly.
+Broadly speaking, the OCR looks at violations from a tiered approach and levies penalties accordingly.

 When a covered entity is unaware of a violation, and could not have avoided it even after exercising reasonable care for HIPAA compliance, it is considered a tier 1 violation.
 That can attract a minimum fine of US$100 per violation, with a cap of US$25,000 in a calendar year.